dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/code-locations/code-location-history.md

 ![Screenshot highlighting the "Updated" column for a code location](/img/placeholder.svg)

 This will bring up a modal showing a history of every time that code location has been loaded, and metadata associated with that load.
-If you have connected Dagster+ to a GitHub or Gitlab repository, each row will have a link to the commit that was deployed at that point in time.
+If you have connected Dagster+ to a GitHub or GitLab repository, each row will have a link to the commit that was deployed at that point in time.

 If a code location has been deployed multiple times with identical metadata, these rows will be collapsed together.
 You can expand them by deselecting **Collapse similar entries** in the top left corner of the modal.